 '''

 (GsQuery fromString: 'each.age <= 18' on: Employees) select:

-[:each | each state = 'OR']
+[:each | each address state = 'OR']

 '''

 This will return a result set that includes Employees under 18 who live in Oregon.

-The state message is only sent to the elements (Employees) who are under 18, it is not executed for every element in the collection.
+The address message is only sent to the elements (Employees) who are under 18, it is not executed for every element in the collection.
+Also note that the state comparison does not use an index; these are message sends.